Financial Planning is the perfect

 A financial plan designed for recent graduates can increase lifestyle spending by 50% and still have enough left over to save 30% to 50% of income; enough to save for a house, a European vacation, starting their own business, and their retirement at the same time!

-A student who worked part-time during college might take home $20,000 per year, but be taking home $45,000 after graduation in their first job.
+A student who worked part-time during college might take home $20,000 per year, but after graduation will be taking home $45,000 at their first job.
 A budget that increases their lifestyle spending to $30,000 would still leave enough left over to: